NEWS & NOTES

 WATER STEP: SHOES FOR WATER

 By donating your new and gently used shoes to WaterStep, you’ll help fund safe drinking water projects all over the world — projects that help to save hundreds of thousands of lives each year.
 In addition to funding water projects, donated shoes keep hundreds of tons of waste out of our landfills.
 We accept gently used shoes that are free of mold/mildew.
 Athletic shoes are preferred, but we will accept all styles of shoes.
 Shoes are sold to an exporter and funds received help bring clean water to those in need.
-There is a receptacle in the hallway to place your donations.
+For details go to website Home - WaterStep

 CENTRAL LOUISVILLE COMMUNITY MINISTRIES